jackiecwv/SDS-CP033-spinescope/submissions/team-members/doebi-alale/REPORT-BEG.md

 1. Evaluation Metrics Beyond Accuracy
 Use metrics like:
-Precision, Recall, F1-score
+- Precision, Recall, F1-score,
-Confusion matrix
+- Confusion matrix,
-ROC-AUC
+- ROC-AUC

 2. Stratified Splits
 Use StratifiedKFold or train_test_split(..., stratify=y) to maintain class proportions during training/testing.

 3. Resampling Techniques
-Oversample minority class (e.g. SMOTE)
+- Oversample minority class (e.g. SMOTE)
-Undersample majority class
+- Undersample majority class
-Or use a balanced-class model (some classifiers like RandomForestClassifier and XGBoost can handle this with a class_weight='balanced' or scale_pos_weight parameter).
+- Or use a balanced-class model (some classifiers like RandomForestClassifier and XGBoost can handle this with a class_weight='balanced' or scale_pos_weight parameter).

 4. Algorithm Choice
-Tree-based models (Random Forest, XGBoost) are more robust to imbalance.
+- Tree-based models (Random Forest, XGBoost) are more robust to imbalance.
-Logistic regression or SVM may need class weights.
+- Logistic regression or SVM may need class weights.

 ---